Key Coughs Parents Should Know

 - Your infant (3 months or younger) has been coughing for more than a few hours.

-If your child is turning a dusty blue color, having trouble breathing or experiencing respiratory distress due to asthma, this should be treated as an emergency.
+If your child is turning a dusty blue color, having trouble breathing or experiencing respiratory distress due to asthma, this is an emergency.
 Your child should be evaluated immediately or taken to the nearest pediatric emergency department.

 Call 911 if: